 Coordinated Denial and Obfuscation

-Yet a week prior, in anticipation of the independent review, Smith began his and Willingham’s conspicuously coordinated strategy to discredit the review.
+Yet a week prior, in anticipation of the external review, Smith began his and Willingham’s conspicuously coordinated strategy to discredit the review.
 On April 3, in an interview on WCHL, Smith said “It’s very curious that no effort has been made to reach [Johnson].”
 A week later, the day the review was released, Sara Ganim, the CNN reporter who originally published Willingham’s findings, tweeted the same sentiment.

 UNC still has not talked to the psychologist who administered the reading test that Willingham used in her study.